sweetyprasad570/CODSOFT-INTERNSHIP-Python-Programming-/Task3-Password Generator/README.md

 1️⃣ Make sure Python 3.x is installed on your system

-2️⃣ Copy this code into a file named password_generator.py
+2️⃣ Copy this code into a file named Password Generator.py

 3️⃣ Open Command Prompt or Terminal